nickwilmas1/Weather/README.md

 ## Work day schedular
-Test your knowledge about javascript with this fun quiz!
-But be careful, you have a set time and wrong questions subract from the time
+Look up weather in your city.
+Or heck!
+Look up weather around the world with this program!
+You will recieve a 5 day forcast consisting of humidity, rain, temp.
 ## Installation

 run index.html